 Verytex

 A vertical scroller, this game looks good, with lots of parallax scrolling.
 The sprite design is fine, if a little generic.
 The music is good, probably its best feature, and the developers knew it; the music plays while the game is paused.
 The gameplay is reminiscent of Toaplan, in that large sprite/hitbox way.
-Overall, the game is fine.
+It is fast paced, and the action constantly keeps you on your toes.
+Overall, it's a good game.
 Except maybe starting the stage over when you die, that sucks.

 Panorama Cotton